S. Korean Opposition Urges Swift Removal Of Impeached President Yoon - UrduPoint

 An investigation into Yoon's inner circle over last week's martial law declaration has also rumbled on.

+On Sunday, police arrested both the current and former heads of the Defense Intelligence Command in connection to the insurrection allegations, Yonhap news agency reported.

-On Sunday, prosecutors said they were seeking an arrest warrant for the head of the Army Special Warfare Command Kwak Jong-keun, Yonhap news agency said.
+Prosecutors said they were also seeking an arrest warrant for the head of the Army Special Warfare Command Kwak Jong-keun, according to Yonhap.

-Kwak is accused of sending special forces troops to the country's parliament during the failed martial law bid -- sparking a dramatic confrontation between soldiers and parliamentary staff.
+Kwak is accused of sending special forces troops to parliament during the martial law bid -- sparking a dramatic confrontation between soldiers and parliamentary staff.

-The investigators also said it had summoned Yoon for questioning over insurrection allegations.
+The investigators also said they had summoned Yoon for questioning over insurrection allegations.

 "We instructed him to appear for questioning at 10 am (GMT 0100), but he refused to comply," the prosecution said in a press release.